eworm-de/udp514-journal/README.md

 Usage
 -----

-Just run `udp514-journal` or start a systemd unit with `systemctl start udp514-journal`.
+Just run `udp514-journal` or start a systemd unit with:

+    systemctl start udp514-journal.service

 Make sure UDP port 514 is not blocked in your firewall.

+To enable it permanently to make it start on system boot run:

+    systemctl enable --now udp514-journal.service

 Use `journalctl` to view the logs: